 - 1.2.1 The creation of such huge amounts of data will bring with it a requirement for the ability to make sense of this data, which, in and of itself, will drive demand for geospatial information as people look to location to help make sense and identify patterns within the sea of data that is being created. - 1.2.2 We are currently suffering from a data overload; our ability to create data is, in general, ahead of our ability to use that data effectively to solve problems.
 There is no doubt that there is a huge amount of value to be gained from the information contained within all this data that is being generated.
 However, the growth in the amount of data brings with it an ever-growing requirement to be able to find the right information at the right time. - 1.2.3 The huge quantities of data now generated, and the increasing amounts of data that are likely to be created, will bring a requirement for enhanced data management systems.
-With approximately 2.5 quintillion bytes of data created every day, a significant amount of which will have some kind of location reference, the challenges of data management moving forward will be significant.
+With approximately 2.5 quintillion bytes of data created every day, a significant amount of which will have some kind of location reference, the challenges of data management and data integration moving forward will be significant. - 1.2.4 The need to address this problem will drive one of the main trends in the next five to ten years an increasing use of and reliance on 'big data' technologies technologies that enable the analysis of vast quantities of information within useable and practical timeframes.
+Currently, many of the big data solutions being generated are custom-crafted.
+Technology is already available to deal with big data, but the reliance on this kind of technology will grow in the next five to ten years.

-http://www-01.ibm.com/software/data/bigdata/
+&lt;sup>3 http://www-01.ibm.com/software/data/bigdata/

-&lt;sup>2 This phrase was used by a contributor in their submission to the GGIM Secretariat on Future trends in geospatial information management
+&lt;sup>2 This phrase was used by a contributor in their submission to the GGIM Secretariat on Future trends in geospatial information management.